XE-i23333/Audio-2-MIDI/README.md

 ## 📦 Download and Run

-Regular users should download an application package from **GitHub Releases**, not the automatically generated Source code archive.
+Regular users should download an application package from [GitHub Releases](../../releases/latest), not the automatically generated Source code archive.

 1. Download the complete archive or every volume for your edition.
 2. For a split archive, place all volumes in one directory and extract from `.7z.001`.